APPIAHTECH/PersonalAssistant/README.md

 ### Built With

-This are the techologies that are used.
+These are the technologies that are used.
 Server:
 * [Flask](https://flask.palletsprojects.com/en/2.0.x/)
 Client :